-Performance outcome and indicators.
+Performance outcomes and indicators

-F&RP Priority Measure description Reporting frequency Monitor/Target/No target Notes Develop and broaden the role and range of activities undertaken by the service F&RP - Broader range of prevention, protection and response activity undertaken by operational staff Operational staff to carry out fire safety checks in line with the Risk Based Inspection Programme.
-Quarterly Monitor Prevention, Protection and Response SERVICE - Fires in Non- Residential Properties Fires in Non- Residential Properties Quarterly Target Reduction in numbers from the previous year % of satisfactory audits Quarterly Monitor Number of Prohibitions Quarterly Monitor

-Number of Quarterly Monitor
+F&RP Priority Measure description Reporting frequency Monitor/ Target/ No target Notes Develop and broaden the role and range of activities undertaken by the service F&RP - Broader range of prevention, protection and response activity undertaken by operational staff Operational staff to carry out fire safety checks in line with the Risk Based Inspection Programme.
+Quarterly Monitor Prevention, Protection and Response SERVICE - Fires in Non- Residential Properties Fires in Non- Residential Properties Quarterly Target Reduction in numbers from the previous year % of satisfactory audits Quarterly Monitor Number of Prohibitions Quarterly Monitor Number of enforcements Quarterly Monitor Make best use of our resources.
+F&RP - Reduction in the number of false alarms Reduction in the number of false alarms Quarterly Target Reduction in number from the previous year

-enforcements

-Make best F&RP - Reduction in Quarterly Target Reduction

-use of our Reduction the number of in number

-resources. in the false alarms from the

-number of previous

-false alarms year